brianloveswords/inaccessible-tweets-bookmarklet/README.md

 make your twitter experience even worse by blurring tweets with that have images with no alt text (which is, unfortunately, most of them).

+oh also: now this doesn't let _you_ tweet if you attach an image without alt text. (well, it hides the tweet button. you can still hit ctrl/cmd+enter)

 ## usage

 1. copy this to your clipboard: